Hands-On Analysis School

 Shimadzu Cup Awarded for Outstanding Research in China

-Once every two years, a Shimadzu Cup Research Paper contest is held to help develop young researchers and promote scientific technolgy, where the researcher that presents the best paper is awarded the prize.
+Once every two years, a Shimadzu Cup Research Paper contest is held to help develop young researchers and promote scientific technology, where the researcher that presents the best paper is awarded the prize.
 The contest is judged by prominent scholars and researchers involved in cutting-edge fields of pharmaceutical analysis in China, who also have an opportunity for technical interaction.

 Shimadzu Foundation Memorial Hall